Do or donut… just be a-glazed with our list of the best doughnut shops in Singapore!

 4. Plain Vanilla

 Mention this bake shop, and the first thing that comes to mind is… cupcakes.
 But did you know that Plain Vanilla makes tasty doughnuts too?
 Treat yourself to a box of three custard-filled brioche doughnuts in flavours such as cinnamon brown sugar, raspberry rose, and coconut gula melaka.
-These cuties are only sold on Wednesdays, Saturdays, and Sundays at its outlet at Yong Siak Street, so get them first before spending your fam day in Tiong Bahru!
+These cuties are sold only on Wednesdays, Saturdays, and Sundays at its Yong Siak Street outlet, so get them first before spending your fam day in Tiong Bahru.

-Plain Vanilla, multiple locations include Tiong Bahru and Cluny Court
+Plain Vanilla, locations include Tiong Bahru and Cluny Court

 The CBD sibling to Common Man Coffee Roasters has a Dough of the Day for those on the lookout for exciting new doughnut flavours.
 Last time we checked, there’s zesty chocolate orange, key lime meringue pie, and black forest in its repertoire.
 We can’t wait to see what’s next on its menu!

 Common Man Stan, 11/12 Stanley Street, Singapore 068730